jakeread/tinynets/README.md

 # Key Contributions

-A strategy for stateless multipath routing that increases message deliver time determinism and network robustness.
+A strategy for stateless multipath routing that increases message delivery time determinism and network robustness.

 A real-time cost function, using next-hop buffer size (i.e. busyness metric) as well as historical hop-count for per-packet dynamic re-routing, that increases packet delivery-time determinism.